JuliaRobotics/Caesar.jl/docs/src/principles/initializingOnBayesTree.md

 !!! note

-    What does the Jacobian in Gaussian only case mean with regard to a symbolic upsolve?
+    Question, what does the Jacobian in Gaussian only case mean with regard to a symbolic upsolve?